Having elected House speaker, Republicans try governing

 WASHINGTON (AP) — Electing the House speaker may have been the easy part.
 Now House Republicans will try to govern.

-Next up, the House Republicans will try later Monday to pass their first bill — legislation to cut funding that is supposed to bolster the Internal Revenue Service.
+Next, the House Republicans easily passed their first bill — legislation to cut funding that is supposed to bolster the Internal Revenue Service.
 The Republicans’ IRS bill ran into a snag ahead of votes because the budget office announced that rather than save money, it would add $114 billion to the federal deficit.
+But it flew through on another party-line vote, 218-210.

-It’s the start of a new era of potentially crisis governing, House Republicans lurching from one standoff to the next, that shows the challenges McCarthy confronts in leading a rebellious majority as well as the limits of President Joe Biden’s remaining agenda on Capitol Hill.
+It was an effective start to what could otherwise be a new era of potentially crisis governing.
+House Republicans are expected to be lurching from one standoff to the next after last week’s raucous speaker’s race that showcased the challenges ahead as McCarthy confronts a rebellious majority as well as the limits of President Joe Biden’s remaining agenda on Capitol Hill.

 With sky-high ambitions for a hard-right conservative agenda but only a narrow hold on the majority, which enables just a few holdouts to halt proceedings, the Republicans are rushing headlong into an uncertain, volatile start of the new session.
 They want to investigate Biden, slash federal spending and beef up competition with China.